 13 July 2021

-A1: In order to detect PD the cable must be energised, but is not load dependant.
+In order to detect PD the cable must be energised but is not load dependant.

-Q2: Can we install HFCT on the cable while system is life or its not recommended ?
+Q2: Can we install HFCT on the cable while the system is live or is it not recommended?

 Q3: What does a report from the Astute monitoring system look like?

-A3: By default, we do not provide a written report but use Power BI as a tool to report on analysis and insights from data analysis.
-Power BI is an interactive data visualisation/reporting that allow data from Astute monitoring system to be visualised and updated daily while also containing our weekly analysis on the data.
+By default, we do not provide a written report but use Power BI as a tool to report on analysis and insights from data analysis.
+Power BI is an interactive data visualisation/reporting tool that allows data from the Astute monitoring system to be visualised and updated daily while also containing our weekly analysis of the data.
 In addition, we also get in touch with the clients on exceptional cases where concerns have to be raised for further investigation or immediate intervention.
-This form of reporting usually is done in email or a phone call for urgent matter.
+This form of reporting usually is done by email or a phone call for urgent matters.

-A4: Yes we do, it is included in the Kit Level 3.
+Yes, we do, it is included in the level 3 kit.

-Q5: Is the device suitable for outdoor switchgrears (as in solar power plants)?
+Q5: Is the device suitable for outdoor switchgear (as in solar power plants)?

-A5: Yes our UltraTEV kits can be use on outdoor accessories, depending upon the types of assets being used you may find the parabolic dish of particular use for overheard assets and also the UHF device.
+Yes, our UltraTEV kits can be used on outdoor accessories, depending upon the types of assets being used you may find the parabolic dish of particular use for overheard assets and also the UHF device.

-Q6: Is there any limitation on where the TEV equipment can be used, for example outdoor open busbar 132KV dead tank or live tank circuit breakers or are they limited to specific types?
+Q6: Is there any limitation on where the TEV equipment can be used, for example, an outdoor open busbar 132KV dead tank or live tank circuit breakers or are they limited to specific types?

-A6: Our UltraTEV devices can be used on any asset and the varying kits offer different types of accessory to support this.
+Our UltraTEV devices can be used on any asset and the varying kits offer different types of accessories to support this.

-Q7: What is the best method to measure for PD activity on 11kV cast resin transformers which are housed within cage/ enclosure?
+Q7: What is the best method to measure PD activity on 11kV cast resin transformers which are housed within cage/enclosure?
 Ultrasonic or TEV?

-A7: Our recommendation would be ultrasonic testing using the UltraDish contained within an UltraTEV Kit 3.
+Our recommendation would be ultrasonic testing using the UltraDish contained within an UltraTEV kit 3.

 Q8: Similar to above, what is the best method to measure PD on double skin MV switchgear panels?

-A8: Surface discharge has been detected previously using the contact probe on an UltraTEV, however results are dependant upon the switchgear type.
-True double skin swithgear may have a vacuum effect which makes PD measurements difficult.
+Surface discharge has been detected previously using the contact probe on an UltraTEV, however, results are dependant upon the switchgear type.
+True double skin switchgear may have a vacuum effect which makes PD measurements difficult.

 Q9: Examples of design issues causing PD

-A9: Typically this is where an insulating material may have been changed, i.e. ceramic/porcelain insulation changed with polymeric.
-Both materials have different breakdown strength, and would therefore react differently to electrical stress.
+Typically this is where an insulating material may have been changed, i.e. ceramic/porcelain insulation changed with polymeric.
+Both materials have different breakdown strengths, and would therefore react differently to electrical stress.
 Other examples include changes in design where sharp edges may get introduced in high electrical stress areas.

-Q10: Does the amount of load in the system effect the severity of the PD and its detectability?
+Q10: Does the amount of load in the system affect the severity of the PD and its detectability?

 Q11: Can you remind me what you said PD smelt of?
 I missed that?

-A11: Surface or Utlrasonic PD, if it gets severe enough will lead to creation of ozone.
+Surface or Ultrasonic PD, if it gets severe enough will lead to the creation of ozone.
 This usually smells like chlorine/bleach, usually a sharp smell.